 A PCR should be scheduled at least annually and perhaps more often, depending on your situation.
 In addition to keeping your coverage up to date, a PCR can provide other advantages.
 For example, your policy might have features and guarantees that can be used now that your life has changed.
 Or there may be new loan options that give you the ability to use the cash value in your policy to help pay for whatever you want in life, like buying a new home, starting a business or paying for college.

 Whatever your circumstances, you should consider scheduling a PCR with your financial professional.
-By taking this step, you’ll come away knowing your needs are being met, like the 69% of consumers that feel relieved knowing their loved ones are financially protected with life insurance.*
+By taking this step, you’ll come away knowing your needs are being met, like the 78% of people that agree that financially preparing for life’s unknowns is a way to show your loved ones you care for them.*

 If you’d like to learn more about PCRs, or how Penn Mutual can help you achieve your goals, contact one of our financial professionals.